 We conducted our audit in accordance with International Standards on Auditing ("ISAs").
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Company in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards (the "IESBA Code").
+We are independent of the Fund in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (the "IESBA Code").
 We have fulfilled our other ethical responsibilities in accordance with the IESBA Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Emphasis of Matter
+Emphasis of matter

 During the year ended June 30, 2020, the investment in notes issued by CM Structured Finance (1) Ltd for a facility to NMC Healthcare LLC ("NMC") had been impaired by USD 6M following various announcements made on the Regulatory News Service of the London Stock Exchange, whereby NMC Health PLC had reported debts of USD 2.1 billion as at June 30, 2019 and an estimated undisclosed debts of USD 4.5 billion as at March 23, 2020.
-At June 30, 2023, the Fund had a financial asset of USD 0.6M representing a 10% first loss guarantee which is recoverable at the end of the recovery process.
+At June 30, 2024, the Fund had a financial asset of USD 0.6M representing a 10% first loss guarantee which is recoverable at the end of the recovery process.
 As of date, the Fund awaits the outcome of the recovery process.
 Our opinion is not modified in respect of this matter.

-Other information
+Other Information

-The directors are responsible for the other information.
-The other information comprises the information included in the annual report, but does not include the financial statements and our auditor's report thereon.
+The Directors are responsible for the other information.
+The other information comprises the Management and Administration, Manager's Report and Secretary's Certificate but does not include the financial statements and our auditor's report thereon.